• I need help with

 The key ingredients to a fair dismissal process are:

 In relation to the first criteria, the Employment Rights Act 1996 lists five potentially fair reasons for dismissal.
-These are:
+These are dismissals related to:

-1. Dismissal related to an employee’s conduct (e.g. theft, fraud, bullying or negligence).
+1. An employee’s conduct (e.g. theft, fraud, bullying or negligence).
 This could be either one serious incident that warrants dismissal for a first offence, known as gross misconduct, or a series of more minor offences, such as persistent lateness.

-2. Dismissal related to the employee’s capability or qualification for the role (e.g. long-term sickness absence or performance concerns).
+2. The employee’s capability or qualification for the role (e.g. long-term sickness absence or performance concerns).

 3. Redundancy (e.g. business closure).

-4. Dismissal because of a statutory restriction, i.e. if continuing to employ the person would break the law, such as a driver losing his driving licence.
+4. As a statutory restriction, i.e. if continuing to employ the person would break the law, such as a driver losing his driving licence.

-5. Dismissal for some other substantial reason.
+5. Some other substantial reason.
 This is a ‘catch-all’ category that employers may rely upon if none of the other potentially fair reasons for dismissal apply (e.g. the employee is handed a long prison sentence, their conduct outside of work brings the employer into disrepute, or they refuse to accept changes to contractual terms).

-From a legal standpoint, however, it’s not enough that the employer has a valid reason to dismiss; you must also be able to demonstrate that you acted reasonably in the circumstances.
+From a legal standpoint, it’s not enough if you have a valid reason to dismiss.
+You must also be able to demonstrate you acted reasonably in the circumstances.

 What is a fair dismissal procedure?

-• Informed the employee of the decision to dismiss in writing; and
+• Informed the employee of the decision to dismiss in writing

-• Whether the employee could be expected to understand the consequences of their behaviour; and
+• Whether the employee could be expected to understand the consequences of their behaviour

 • Whether the employer’s policy has been applied consistently and fairly; how were similar offences dealt with in the past?

-It’s important to note that even if the employer follows a fair dismissal procedure, the employee may have certain characteristics that still render the dismissal unfair.
+It’s important to note even if you follow a fair procedure, the employee may have certain characteristics that still render the dismissal unfair.

 What makes a dismissal unfair?